dwavesystems/dwave-networkx/docs/reference/drawing.rst

 .. chimera-intro-start-marker

 The Chimera architecture comprises sets of connected unit cells, each with four horizontal qubits connected to four vertical qubits via couplers (bipartite connectivity).
 Unit cells are tiled vertically and horizontally with adjacent qubits connected, creating a lattice of sparsely connected qubits.
-A unit cell can be rendered as either a cross or a column.
+A unit cell is typically rendered as either a cross or a column.

 .. figure:: ../_static/ChimeraUnitCell.png
 	:align: center